 To leverage experiential learning, we must embrace four elements:

-- be active - actively be part of the experience
+- be active - you engage and are part of the experience

-- analyze - use analytical skills to conceptualize the experience
+- analyze - you use analytical skills to conceptualize the experience

-- leverage - use decision making and problem-solving skills to leverage the new ideas
+- leverage - you use decision making and problem-solving skills to leverage the new ideas

 The Danger of Titles

-The other challenge of titles is so often duties, experience and authority are combined — a Software Engineer III might have five years experience and be a team lead, yet be the worst at developing and leading.
+The other challenge of titles is when different things are combined into one title, such as duties, experience, and authority — a Software Engineer III might have five years experience and be a team lead, yet be the worst at developing and leading.
 This misuse of titles is an anti-pattern, yet there is a continual push to associate "rank," or some form of experience, as being equivalent to capability, and then use a measuring stick of a job title to denote authority.

 Don't get caught up on titles.
 If you need to define authority structure, do that, but don't make it about expertise or experience, make it about duties and responsibilities; and don't assume just because somebody lists a title, that they have any domain knowledge around what that title may mean to you.